niemopen/niem-naming-design-rules/ndr6src.md

 The following namespace prefixes are used consistently within this specification.
 These prefixes are not normative; this document issues no requirement that these prefixes be used in any conformant artifact.
 Although there is no requirement for a schema or XML document to use a particular namespace prefix, the meaning of the following namespace prefixes have fixed meaning in this document.

-* `xs`: The namespace for the XML Schema definition language as defined by [XML Schema Structures] and [XML Schema Datatypes], http://www.w3.org/2001/XMLSchema.
+* `xs`: The namespace for the XML Schema definition language as defined by [XML Schema Structures](#refTODO) and [XML Schema Datatypes](#refTODO), http://www.w3.org/2001/XMLSchema.
-* `xsi`: The XML Schema instance namespace, defined by [XML Schema Structures] Section 2.6, Schema-Related Markup in Documents Being Validated, for use in XML documents, http://www.w3.org/2001/XMLSchema-instance.
+* `xsi`: The XML Schema instance namespace, defined by [XML Schema Structures](#refTODO) Section 2.6, Schema-Related Markup in Documents Being Validated, for use in XML documents, http://www.w3.org/2001/XMLSchema-instance.
-* `ct`: The namespace defined by [CTAS] for the conformanceTargets attribute, https://docs.oasis-open.org/niemopen/ns/specification/conformanceTargets/6.0/.
+* `ct`: The namespace defined by [CTAS](#refTODO) for the conformanceTargets attribute, https://docs.oasis-open.org/niemopen/ns/specification/conformanceTargets/6.0/.
 * `appinfo`: The namespace for the appinfo namespace, https://docs.oasis-open.org/niemopen/ns/model/appinfo/6.0/.
 * `structures`: The namespace for the structures namespace, https://docs.oasis-open.org/niemopen/ns/model/structures/6.0/.
 * `cmf`: The namespace for the CMF model representation, https://docs.oasis-open.org/niemopen/ns/specification/cmf/1.0/.